cellvia/foldify/README.md

 ```
 Clientside folding supported as well :-)

+## Uses
+*attach a folder of routes/controllers/etc easily (stop updating those pesky index.js files, who needs them??)
+*create a simple object hash of content, optionally filtered (for ex: grab all templates into a hash)
+*add a module w/ styles or templates (like bootstrap) to your project, then fold the style/etc folders you want from it.  (helpful for including non-js dependencies in your project and keeping them clean.)
+*functional fun, curry as much as you like before / during evaluation
+*get creative!

 ## Usage

 There are two steps to usage.
 First you must *initialize the hash*, by running foldify upon a directory name, an object, or an array of these.
 The provided object is useful in itself, but you can then *evaluate the hash* with provided arguments, or just curry them in.
 These steps take slightly different options, but both allow whitelisting/blacklisting of filenames/properties.